Unsettled Chelsea star Lukaku dropped for Liverpool clash

 Lukaku was expected to be the final piece in the jigsaw for Chelsea when he joined the Champions League winners in a blockbuster transfer.

-But the 28-year-old has endured a troubled second spell with Chelsea since signing from Inter in a club record £98 million ($132 million) deal in August.

-Lukaku scored on his debut against Arsenal in August and has seven goals in 18 appearances this term.
+The 28-year-old scored on his debut against Arsenal in August among four goals in his first four games.

-He went six games without a goal before suffering an ankle injury against Malmo in the Champions League in October.
+But he then scored just once in his next 12 appearances either side of suffering an ankle injury in October.

 When Lukaku returned after five weeks out, he was unable to regain his place and looked sluggish when he did feature from the bench.